LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends: Real-Vehicle Experiments: On-Cloud LLM for Personalized Decision-Making

 \section{Real-Vehicle Experiments: On-Cloud LLM for Personalized Decision-Making}

 To further assess the effectiveness of the LLM4AD system and validate its applicability in real-world scenarios, we integrate LLMs into practical autonomous driving systems, introducing a framework called Talk2Drive.
-Similar to the concept in \cref{sec:concept}, our system has outstanding command understanding and reasoning performance.
-It also can provide a personalized driving experience by leveraging records of previous interactions.
-The demo for our real-vehicle experiment is publicly available\footnote{Real-vehicle experiment demo video with on-cloud LLM: \url{https://youtu.be/4BWsfPaq1Ro}}.
+Similar to the concept in \cref{sec:concept}, this system has outstanding command understanding and reasoning performance.
+It also can also provide a personalized driving experience by leveraging records of previous interactions.
+The demo for the real-vehicle experiment is publicly available\footnote{Real-vehicle experiment demo video with on-cloud LLM: \url{https://youtu.be/4BWsfPaq1Ro}}.